 DIRT: When gardening or resodding, keep the soil in place.
 Prevent erosion by using mulch, straw, ground cover plants, berms, or other barriers, especially near impervious surfaces such as sidewalks and driveways.
 Covering temporary piles of dirt, and putting straw or mulch over gardens and newly seeded areas will also slow erosion and protect new plants.

 FERTILIZERS, HERBICIDES, PESTICIDES: If you must use fertilizer, choose a slow-release fertilizer, and be sure to not over use.
 Lightly, water in your fertilizer, to make sure it soaks in and doesn’t wash out with the next rain fall.
 If using pesticides and herbicides, remember these chemicals can alter the ecological balance of wetlands.
 For instance, certain pesticides eliminate important micro organisms that control algae growth.
 Choose carefully to ensure your products do not harm water quality and aquatic health.
 Keep all fertilizers, pesticides, and herbicides off paved surfaces and out of drainage paths.
 Use minimal amounts, do not apply before or during a rain event, and follow all label instructions.
-REMINDER: Since January, 2005, it is illegal to use fertilizers containing phosphorus in Minnesota!
-Read more about the law here.
+REMINDER: Since January, 2005, use of phosphorus fertilizers is illegal in Minnesota.

 Have a Sprinkling System?
 Spend Less Money on Watering!